-I packed three changes of clothes and a toothbrush in my shoulderbag and checked out of my suite at the Polynesian at ten a.m., then met Jeanine and Dan at the valet parking out front.
+I packed three changes of clothes and a tooth-brush in my shoulderbag and checked out of my suite at the Polynesian at ten a.m., then met Jeanine and Dan at the valet parking out front.
 Dan had a runabout he'd picked up with my Whuffie, and I piled in with Jeanine in the middle.
-We played old Beatles tunes on the stereo all the long way to Cape Canaveral.
+We played old Beatles tunes on the stereo all the long way to Cape after Debra left in Whuffie-penury and they started to put the Mansion back the way it was.
+Tim called me to say that with enough support from Imagineering, they thought they could get it up and running in a week.
+Suneep was ready to kill someone, I swear.
+A house divided against itself cannot stand, as Mr. Canaveral.
 Our shuttle lifted at noon.

 The shuttle docked four hours later, but by the time we'd been through decontam and orientation, it was suppertime.
-Dan, nearly as Whuffie-poor as Debra after his confession, nevertheless treated us to a meal in the big bubble, squeeze-tubes of heady booze and steaky paste, and we watched the universe get colder for a while.
+Dan, nearly as Whuffie-poor as Debra after his confession, nevertheless treated us to a meal in the big bubble, squeeze-tubes of heady booze and steaky paste, and we watched the universe CHAPTER 10.
+CHAPTER 10 get colder for a while.

-There were a couple guys jamming, tethered to a guitar and a set of tubs, and they weren't half bad.
+312 guitar and a set of tubs, and they weren't half bad.
 Jeanine was uncomfortable hanging there naked.
 She'd gone to space with her folks after Dan had left the mountain, but it was in a long-haul generation ship.
 She'd abandoned it after a year or two and deadheaded back to Earth in a support-pod.
 She'd get used to life in space after a while.
-Or she wouldn't.

-"Well," Dan said.
+Or she wouldn' "Well," Dan said.
 "Yup," I said, aping his laconic drawl.
 He smiled.
 "It's that time," he said.
 Spheres of saline tears formed in Jeanine's eyes, and I brushed them away, setting them adrift in the bubble.
-I'd developed some real tender, brother-sister type feelings for her since I'd watched her saucer-eye her way through the Magic Kingdom.
-No romance-not for me, thanks!
+I'd developed some real tender, brothersister type feelings for her since I'd watched her sauc eye her way through the Magic Kingdom.
+No romance - not for me, thanks!
 But camaraderie and a sense of responsibility.
 "See you in ten to the hundred," Dan said, and headed to the airlock.
 I started after him, but Jeanine caught my hand.